Skin Cancer Surgery

 Some skin cancers cannot be easily removed using a simple excision with an ellipse.
 These may require a plastic surgical technique called flap surgery.

-A biopsy is taking a sample of suspicious skin.
-After injecting local anaesthetic the concerning skin is either shaved (shave biopsy) similar to peeling a carrot or punched (punch biopsy) using a hollow, cylindrical tube like a tiny apple corer.
+A biopsy is performed to take a sample of suspicious skin.
+After injecting local anaesthetic the concerning skin is either shaved (shave biopsy), similar to peeling a carrot, or punched (punch biopsy) using a hollow, cylindrical tube like a tiny apple corer.
 The specimen is then sent to specialist pathologists for assessment and diagnosis.
 This is called a histology report.
 Unless a mole is extremely large, moles are never PARTIALLY biopsied.
-Where possible a mole is always COMPLETELY biopsied at The Melanoma Centre.
+Where possible, a mole is always COMPLETELY biopsied at The Melanoma Centre.
 Partial biopsy of a mole may “miss” the cancerous or malignant part of the mole and result in misdiagnosis.

 Electrodessication and Curettage